alexcodito/HelloFreshCrawler/README.md

 - **Automatic Retries:** It attempts to download all recipes it finds with 3 retries, handling connection timeouts and other issues gracefully.

-- **Collaboration:** HelloFreshCrawler is based on the [@alexcodito](https://github.com/alexcodito/HelloFreshCrawler) and was further built on to provide enhanced functionality.
+- **Collaboration:** HelloFreshCrawler is based on the version from [@alexcodito](https://github.com/alexcodito/HelloFreshCrawler) and was further built on to provide enhanced functionality by [@kevinrodd].

 ### Usage